Learn more about the Center's creators

 Based upon the recent discovery of conditional reprogramming by Drs.
 Richard Schlegel and Xuefeng Liu, Drs.
 Richard Schlegel and Christopher Albanese co-founded the Center for Cell Reprogramming (CCR) in 2013.
 The CCR is currently the only academic center in the world that focuses on stem-like cells that are generated by conditional reprogramming.

-Dr. Albanese also serves as the Director of Urogential Program, one of the cancer-focused programs in the center, Leading this program, his main focus is the development of more accurate and effective in vitro and in vivo cancer models to better define the roles of oncogenes, tumor suppressors and cell cycle regulatory proteins in the initiation and progression of genitourinary and other cancers.
+Dr. Albanese also serves as the Director of Urogenital Program, one of the cancer-focused programs in the center, his main focus is the development of more accurate and effective in vitro and in vivo cancer models to better define the roles of oncogenes, tumor suppressors and cell cycle regulatory proteins in the initiation and progression of genitourinary and other cancers.